Viijay-Kr/react-ts-css/README.md

   - Module not found error is also provided for non existing css modules
   - <img src="./assets/missing-module.png" alt="missing-module" />
+  - Settings to change diagnostics
+    - `reactTsCSS.diagnostics` - Toggle to turn off diagnostics
+    - `reactTsScss.tsconfig` - Base TS Config path in the project.Useful for resolving path aliases.
+Defaults to './tsconfig.json'
+    - `reactTsScss.baseDir` - Root directory of your project.
+Useful if tsconfig doesn't have information about path aliases.Defaults to 'src'
 > NOTE: Code Actions for the diagnostics will be provided in the future versions
 ## Casings
 This extensions supports selectors written in